acep-uaf/camio-meter-streams/README.md

     ### Command

     ```bash
-    ./archive_pipeline.sh -c /path/to/archive_config.yml
+    ./archive_pipeline.sh -c config/archive_config.yml
     ```
     #### Notes
     The **rsync** uses the `--exclude` flag to exclude the `working` directory to ensure only complete files are transfered.

 3. **Run the Cleanup Process (Conditional)**

     If the `archive_pipeline` script completes successfully and the `enable_cleanup` flag is set to true in the archive configuration file, the `cleanup.sh` script will be executed automatically.
-This script removes outdated event files from level0 based on the retention period specified in the configuration file.
+This script removes outdated event files from `level0` based on the retention period specified in the configuration file.

+    If the `enable_cleanup` flag is not enabled, you can run the cleanup manually by passing in the archive configuration file.

+    ### Command

+    ```bash
+    ./cleanup.sh -c config/archive_config.yml
+    ```

     #### Notes
-    Ensure that the `cleanup.sh` script is configured correctly in the `archive_config.yml` file to specify the retention period for each directory set for the cleanup process.
+    Ensure that the `archive_config.yml` file is properly configured with the retention periods for each directory in the cleanup process.

 ## How to Stop the Pipeline